 Issuing Dividends By Resolution

 Dividends are issued to specific shareholder classes.
 By having different classes of shareholders, a corporation can issue different dividends to different classes.
 The corporate dividend resolution will specifically state not only the amount of dividend by to which class of shares it will be issued.
 It is not allowed to issue dividends to specific shareholders and not others within a class of shares.
-Even if the corporate dividend resolution states as much, it is not permitted under corporate law.
+Even if the resolution states as much, it is not permitted under corporate law.

 Get Legal Help For Your Company